kuzGo/project-MS2/README.md

 - User 2 : As a user I want to ensure some of my favorite cocktails can be made before hiring.

-- User 3 : As a user I want to be able to contact service provider and get a quote.
+- User 3 : As a user I want to be able to contact service providers and get a quote.

-- User 4 : As a user I want to be able to connect with the bussines owner on social media.
+- User 4 : As a user I want to be able to connect with the business owner on social media.

 ## Existing features

+- 404.html page
+  In case the user didn't not enter the correct link to the website, the 404.html page will load, informing the user to return to the home page by clicking the button provided.
 - Age confirmation popup
   - Prior to landing on the homepage of the website, users are asked to confirm that their age group is in line with the law before  visiting a website whose business is making and selling alcoholic beverages.

 - Navigation Bar Menu
   - Navigation bar menu is positioned on the top of the website for the user's easy navigation through the different sections of the website.
 The navigation bar is designed with the company logo  and three other buttons,Home, Cocktails and Contact button.
 - Home